xavierpriour/mailto-link/README.md

 **This version only supports redirection, popup is in the works**

 Install using `bower` package manager.
-Usage is pretty simple: include the script, and call its init() method passing some options.
+Usage is pretty simple: include the script, and call its `init()` method passing some options.
-All options can be overridden on a link basis by setting data-ml-xxx attributes.
+All options can be overridden on a link basis by setting `data-ml-[option_name]` attributes.

 ```html
 <a href="mailto:test@example.com?subject=test" data-ml-url="http://my_form_url.com/">test@example.com</a>